TRAFFIC RULES & REGULATIONS

 PERMITS - EMPLOYEES

-hang-tag permit is transferable and may be displayed on any
+hang-tag permit is transferable and may be displayed on any vehicle

-not be transferred to another employee or any student (or their vehicles).
-The permit must be
+to another employee or any student (or

-from outside the vehicle.
-Decal-style
+be visible from outside the vehicle.

-of the windshield.
+corner (driver’s side) of the windshield.

 transfer a permit to another vehicle for temporary use requires

 obtaining a temporary permit for that day.
-A temporary parking
+A temporary parking permit

-of faculty and staff who drive registered vehicles may park
+of faculty and staff who drive registered vehicles may park where

-where faculty and staff park.
+faculty and staff park.

-Children of faculty and staff who are students at the
+Children of faculty and staff who are students at the University

 Back to Top